Groups with infinitely many ends acting analytically on the circle

 The nonlinearity of a map vanishes if and only if the map is affine.
 Moreover, this nonlinearity operator satisfies the cocycle relation

-The first step of the proof is to employ the nonlinearity in order to find a criterion for distinguishing different ends in the Schreier graph $\Sch(X,\mathcal G)$.
-The stabilizer of $J_0$ is generated by some $h\in G$ (cf.~Theorem \ref{t:hector}); we set $b=\int_{J_0}\mathcal N(h)$.
-Using the cocycle relation \eqref{eq:nonl-cocylcle} and the change of variable formula, the following function
+The first step of the proof is to use the nonlinearity to find a criterion for distinguishing different ends in the Schreier graph $\Sch(X,\mathcal G)$.
+Recall that the stabilizer of $J_0$ is generated by some $h\in G$ (\textit{cf.}~Theorem \ref{t:hector}).
+We set $b=\int_{J_0}\mathcal N(h)$. \begin{pdfn} Assume we are under the hypotheses of Theorem~\ref{t:duminy_analytic}.
+The function